-The preparation of the unaudited condensed financial statements in conformity with GAAP requires the Company's management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the the unaudited condensed financial statements and the reported amounts of expenses during the reporting period.
+The preparation of the unaudited condensed financial statements in conformity with GAAP requires the Company's management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the unaudited condensed financial statements and the reported amounts of revenues and expenses during the reporting periods.
 Making estimates requires management to exercise significant judgment.
 It is at least reasonably possible that the estimate of the effect of a condition, situation or set of circumstances that existed at the date of the financial statements, which management considered in formulating its estimate, could change in the near term due to one or more future conforming events.
 Accordingly, the actual results could differ from those estimates.

-Deferred offering Costs Associated with the Initial Public Offering
+Offering Costs Associated with the Initial Public Offering

-Deferred offering costs consist of legal, accounting, underwriting fees and other costs incurred through the balance sheet date of the financial statements that are directly related to the Initial Public Offering and were charged to stockholders' equity upon the completion of the Initial Public Offering on July 22, 2019.
+Offering costs consist of legal, accounting, underwriting fees and other costs incurred through the Initial Public Offering that are directly related to the Initial Public Offering and were charged to stockholders' equity upon the completion of the Initial Public Offering on July 22, 2019.